tmbuza/iMAP/README.md

 # iMAP: Integrated Microbiome Analysis Pipeline

->Financial support to develop this repo ended in October 2018.
-Volunteer work to improve iMAP repo and make it more user-friendly is progressing slowly.
-Thanks for your patience.
+>The financial support for developing the iMAP repository ended in October 2018.
+The maintainer volunteers to be contributing to this repo as a support to the microbiome research community.
+The primary focus is to make it highly reproducible and more user-friendly.
+Thank you for your patience.

 <!--Future plans: Making Rmd/Shiny apps for guiding users to create elegant images.-->
 <br>